sefabey/fear_of_crime_paper/src/london_slangs_twitter.md

 Using SEARCH API, I queried 50 tweets for each term in the slang list.
 Apparently, not every slang term returned 50 tweets (some are really obscure and uncommon terms/spellings).
 Ultimately, this query resulted in a dataframe consisting of 5604 rows.

 I am using below chunk for ~~memoising and/or caching purposes~~ future reference only.
-I wrote query results to a csv file and I will be working with that (otherwise I need to query twitter API everytime I knit the rmd.
+I wrote query results to a csv file and I will be working with that (otherwise I need to query twitter API every time I knit the rmd.
 This is impractical as it (1) returns different results each time, (2) twitter rate limits are pain).
 Therefore, not evaluating below chunk at all.